qiskit-community/qiskit-textbook/documentation/ch-applications/qaoa.rst

 For the :math:`MAXCUT` problem there is a famous approximate algorithm due to Goemans and Williamson `2 <#references>`__ .
-This algorithm is based on an SDP relaxation of the original problem combined with a probabilistic rounding techinque that yields an with high probabilty approxiamte solution :math:`\textbf{x}^*` that has an approximation ratio of :math:`\alpha \approx 0.868`.
-This approximation ratio is actually believed to optimal so that we do not expect to see an improvement by using a quantum algorithm.
+This algorithm is based on an SDP relaxation of the original problem combined with a probabilistic rounding technique that yields an with high probabilty approximate solution :math:`\textbf{x}^*` that has an approximation ratio of :math:`\alpha \approx 0.868`.
+This approximation ratio is actually believed to optimal so we do not expect to see an improvement by using a quantum algorithm.

 4. The QAOA algorithm
 ----------------------